noxthot/ss22_julia_workshop/pages/hpc/pi.md

 As you very well know, there are a lot of ways to compute $\pi$.
 There is even a [blog entry](https://julialang.org/blog/2017/03/piday/) in the Julia blog for that.
 Nevertheless, we decided for a different method (that is part of the introductory courses on [JuliaAcademy](https://juliaacademy.com/)).

-A circle with radius $r$ has an aria of
+A circle with radius $r$ has an area of
 $$A_{circle} = \pi r^2$$
-and the square the encases it
+and the square that encases it
 $$A_{square} = 4 r^2.$$

 IMAGE